Freeno83/simpleAPI/README.md

 }
 ```

-## All availble methods can be see at the root url
+## All availble methods can be seen at the root url

 ```
 http://localhost:5000/